pwliuab/muisc-player/README.md

 ![](pciture/UI.png)

 - Click the music name that you want to play, then Click "Play button"
+- Then Click "Loop" if you want to loop your favorite sound!
+- btw the whole play list are default loop the whole playlist
-- Or you may want to click "Loop" function
+- you can click stop if you want to end the program.